-The Jones Hole Creek area, a scenic canyon carved by a creek that flows to the Green River, features hiking, fishing, pictographs, and camping.
-The area, located on the Utah side of the monument, is approximately a one-hour drive from the Quarry Visitor Center.
-Parking is available at the Jones Hole National Fish Hatchery, located at the end of Jones Hole Road.
+The Jones Hole area features a scenic canyon carved by a creek that flows to the Green River.
+Recreational opportunities include hiking, fishing, viewing pictographs, wildlife watching, and camping.
+Jones Hole is located on the Utah side of the monument, and is approximately a one-hour drive from the Quarry Visitor Center.
+Parking is available at the Jones Hole National Fish Hatchery managed by the U.S. Fish and Wildlife Service.

 Jones Hole National Fish Hatchery

-The Jones Hole Trail ends near the confluence of Jones Hole Creek and the Green River.
+Jones Hole Trail ends near the confluence of Jones Hole Creek and the Green River.
 Bighorn sheep are often spotted near the river in this area.

 There are two backcountry camping locations in the Jones Hole Creek area:

 More information on backcountry camping at Dinosaur National Monument can be found in the backcountry camping page.